oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

   ![drpg vnic added](./images/ashburn-compute-node0.png)

-**muhsop-Ashburn** DRPG status will change to updating; wait for a few seconds.
+**muhsop-ashburn** DRPG status will change to updating; wait for a few seconds.
 DRPG status will change to active.You should be able to see that compute instance **mushop-xxxxx-0** has been added as a member.
 Refresh the DRPG page if required.
-You can monitor the request's status in the *Work requests* section under Resources.
+You can monitor the status in the *Work requests* section under Resources.

   ![drpg compute added](./images/ashburn-node0-added.png)

+Navigate back to the DR Protection group page; the status of DRPG should be active.

-7. Add a second Compute instance.
-We need to add **mushop-xxxxx-1**
+7. Add second Compute instance **mushop-xxxxx-1**

-Select **muhsop-Ashburn** DRPG, navigate to **Members** in the *Resources* section, and hit **Add Member**
+Select **muhsop-ashburn** DRPG, navigate to **Members** in the *Resources* section, and hit **Add Member**

 ![drpg add member](./images/ashburn-add-member.png)